All Episodes

 I choose to engage with the political system.

-And so, you know, this is part of what we've been seeing for the past couple of years between the wars, these uh shootings at churches that we're seeing every day, and then to see somebody that was literally like my evil twin, let's say, and I don't mean it like he's an evil guy, but you know, he's sort of the mere image of me to see him get taken out like that in front of thousands of young people excited, wearing their MAGA hats.
+And then to see somebody that was literally like my evil twin, let's say, and I don't mean it like he's an evil guy, but he's sort of the mirror image of me to see him get taken out like that in front of thousands of young people excited, wearing their MAGA hats.

-Uh, it was absolutely horrifying.
+It was absolutely horrifying.

-It's time to kind of find that rock, find what we're grounded in, which is do we have a love for people?
+It's time to kind of find that rock, find what we're grounded in, which is, do we have a love for people?

 Do we have a love for humanity?

-I think everybody was kind of peering over the edge of the cliff and into the abyss and seeing kind of where we're headed, which is a race war, a political war, world war, um, and and it's a terrifying prospect.
+I think everybody was kind of peering over the edge of the cliff and into the abyss and seeing kind of where we're headed, which is a race war, a political war, world war.

-In that moment, you know, all these things that have been bubbling beneath the surface, the nihilism, the kind of weird internet stuff that's schizophrenic, it it became very real in that moment.
+In that moment, you know, all these things that have been bubbling beneath the surface, the nihilism, the kind of weird internet stuff that's schizophrenic, it became very real in that moment.

 So I guess that's why it affected me so deeply.